Protecting Your Business With Contractor Insurance

-Many states and cities require you, as a contractor, to carry insurance as a part of the licensing and permitting process.
+Many states and cities require you to carry contractor insurance as a part of the licensing and permitting process.
 On top of that, many homeowners will only work with insured contractors.
 Insurance can give you the peace of mind that your business, and any employees you may have, are protected in case the worst should happen.

-Here’s a brief explanation of what general liability insurance covers when it comes to contractors, as well as other types of insurance you may want to consider:
+Here’s a brief explanation of what general liability insurance covers, as well as other types of contractor insurance you may want to consider:

 What is General Liability Insurance?

 This type of insurance can help protect you in the event of a third-party claim of property damage, injury, or business activity.

 If you accidentally cause damage to a customer’s home during a renovation, such as to their furniture, your insurance can help cover the cost to repair or replace any items.
 It can also help protect you from any potential lawsuits as a result of this damage.
 (Please note: This will not cover any of your commercial assets.
 You’ll also need business property insurance.)

 Even when taking every precaution, there’s still a chance that a homeowner can get injured when you’re working in their home.
 If this happens, insurance can help cover any related costs, whether covering medical costs or a lawsuit.
 (Please note: General liability will not cover you if an employee is injured.
 For this, you’ll need workers’ compensation insurance.)

 Completed Operations Liability